department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 ### Detailed Design

-Currently, the static CMS is only validated during the full deploy, which only happens once per day.
-To maintain some form of parity with that that process, the `content-build` repo will run a [daily job](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/design-docs/2020-04-09-separate-content-build.md#miscellaneous) in CI to validate the static content.
+Currently, the static CMS content is only validated during the full deploy, which only happens once per day.
+To maintain some form of parity with that that process, the content validation will happen in a daily scheduled job.

 ### Code Location

-The validation of the application content will remain in `vets-website`.
-The validation of the static content will live in the [new `content-build` repo](https://github.com/department-of-veterans-affairs/content-build).
+The content validation script and scheduled job config will live in the [new `content-build` repo](https://github.com/department-of-veterans-affairs/content-build).

 ### Testing Plan